 If the grievance is not resolved following Step 1 within (5) five working days of the event(s), the student may submit the grievance to the highest academic or administrative officer (hereinafter called “Step 2 Officer”) of the school (Dean), department (Chair), or program (Director), in which the student is enrolled.
 Such submission shall be in writing.
 The Step 2 Officer will provide the student with any applicable internal grievance procedure (required by the department or school) and attempt to achieve a satisfactory resolution of the grievance.
 A written decision by the academic or administrative officer shall be provided within a reasonable period of time and presented to the appropriate parties to the grievance.

 If the issue involves an academic matter, the written grievance shall be submitted by the student to the Academic Vice President.
-If the issue involves a disciplinary matter, that is wholly unrelated to any academic matter, the written grievance shall be submitted by the student to the Vice President of Enrollment and Student Services and a copy shall also be provided to the Academic Vice President.
-If the Academic Vice President, in his or her sole discretion, determines that the grievance is related to Academic Matters, the Academic Vice President shall retain jurisdiction over the grievance to its conclusion.
+If the issue involves a disciplinary matter, that is wholly unrelated to any academic matter, the written grievance shall be submitted by the student to the Vice President of Student Affairs and a copy shall also be provided to the Academic Vice President.
+If, at the sole discretion of the Academic Vice President, it is determined that the grievance is related to Academic Matters, the Academic Vice President shall retain jurisdiction over the grievance to its conclusion.